-Tourne County Park is a general purpose park comprised of 565.56 acres with 7.7 miles of trails.
+Tourne County Park is a general purpose park comprised of 561 acres with 10.7 miles of trails.
 This park offers recreational opportunities throughout all seasons: hiking, fishing, horseback riding, snowshoeing, cross-country skiing, and sledding.
-There are reservable picnic sites and a shelter, and to complement your outing, you can reserve a ball field.
+There are reservable picnic sites and a shelter, and to complement your outing, you can reserve an athletic field.
 What makes this park so appealing is hikers who climb to the top of the Tourne are rewarded with a panoramic view of the New York City skyline.
 The highest elevation is 897 feet.
 Other points of interests include Denture Rock and Mouse Cradle Rock.
 You can also access the Rockaway River for canoeing and kayaking.
 Digital trail maps are available online.

 Search for Denture Rock, the 54-ton Mouse Cradle balancing rock, or Elephant Rock.
-Wander along the stream in the Eleanor Hinrichsen Memorial Bird Sanctuary and sight some of your favorites.
+Wander along the stream in the Eleanor Hinrichsen Memorial Bird Sanctuary and sight some of your favorites, including the Pileated Woodpecker.

 Take the children and family along to have a day of fun in the fresh air at the children’s play area.
 Bring the fishing rods and enjoy the newest section of the Tourne, the Rockaway River Access area.

-Picnics and Ball fields: Plan a fun picnic for family and friends.
-In the nearby fields, toss a Frisbee or play catch.
+Picnics and Athletic Field: Plan a fun picnic for family and friends.
+In the nearby atheltic field, toss a Frisbee or play catch.
 There are picnic tables and charcoal grills.

 If your group is larger than 25 people, take advantage of reservable picnic site that includes a shelter, picnic tables, and charcoal grills.
-You can also reserve the ball field to organize a softball or soccer game.
-For reservations, please call 973.326.7601, option 1.
+You can also reserve the atheltic field to organize a softball or soccer game.
+For reservations, please call 973.326.7631, option 1.